 Copyright, Project CBD.
 May not be reprinted without permission.

-See how CBD cannabis oil is extracted and produced.
+A Project CBD featured video, see how cannabis oil is extracted and produced.